Miquel Travé

 Miquel Travé Pujal (born 6 January 2000) is a Spanish slalom canoeist who has competed at the international level since 2016.

-Trave won a silver medal in the C1 team event at the 2019 ICF Canoe Slalom World Championships in La Seu d'Urgell.
+Travé won two medals at the ICF Canoe Slalom World Championships with a gold in the C1 event in 2026 and a silver in the C1 team event in 2019.

 He also won six medals (2-1-3) at the European Championships including a gold and a silver at the 2023 European Games in Kraków.

 He competed at the 2024 Summer Olympics, finishing 5th in the C1 event and 25th in kayak cross.

-Trave won four medals at the Junior World Championships, with one gold (C1: 2018) and three silver (C1: 2017, K1 team: 2017, C1 team: 2017).
+Travé won four medals at the Junior World Championships, with one gold (C1: 2018) and three silver (C1: 2017, K1 team: 2017, C1 team: 2017).

-At the 2018 European Junior and U23 Canoe Slalom Championships in Bratislava, Trave won both the K1 and C1 events in the junior category.
+At the 2018 European Junior and U23 Canoe Slalom Championships in Bratislava, Travé won both the K1 and C1 events in the junior category.
 He was the first male paddler in history to win both the K1 and C1 events at the same international level event.
 Miquel finished third in the overall standings of the 2021 World Cup, after winning the third round on his home course in La Seu d'Urgell.